 For all the marketers and business owners reading this post, who are used to a certain deep level of granularity of app advertising, as it was before 2017, we truly hope you now have a better view on this opaque system the UAC represents.

 If you fell in love with App campaigns, then you’d better check their online education program.
 You’ll find out more insights on how to properly use them to help you grow your business.
 Take the assessments and get the certifications.

 Have you tried this type of App campaigns for both iOS and Android?
 What were your results?
 Please share your thoughts in the comments below.
-Or better yet, apply for a PPC audit and we’ll gladly offer you more tips and tricks for your account.
-It’s free and no strings attached!
+Or better yet, request a proposal and we’ll gladly offer you more tips and tricks for your account.
+No strings attached!